 Personnel were assigned to the 47th at Fort Benning, Georgia in late January and early February of 1968.
 The handlers and dogs were trained at the USAIC DOG TRAINING facility along with their brother platoon, the 59th Infantry Platoon (Scout Dog).
 The Training Instructors for this new class of dog handlers were Sgt.
 Passmore, Sgt Harbin, and Sgt Kosub.
 On May 3, 1968, after 12 weeks of training, the 47th Scout Dog Platoon graduated as part of Class #3 from the United States Army Infantry Scout Dog Training School, 197th Infantry Brigade, Fort Benning Georgia.
 Herman "Rusty" Allen (with his Scout Dog Sig K036) was chosen as the Class Honor Graduate.

-On May 27, 1968 the 47th IPSD deployed to the Republic of Vietnam as a new T. O. & E. Unit under the leadership of 2Lt.
+On May 27, 1968 the 47th IPSD deployed to the Republic of Vietnam as a new TO&E (Table Of Organization And Equipment) Unit under the leadership of 2Lt.
 Stanley Stockdale and career Platoon Sergeant Linn Sprowl.
 The Platoon consisted of a Platoon Commander, Platoon Sergeant, Platoon Clerk, Veterinary Technician and 24 Handlers and their Scout Dogs.
 The platoon departed from Lawson Field at Fort Benning and arrived in country at Tan Son Nhut Air Base, Republic of Vietnam.
 The platoon was assigned to the 101st Airborne Division operating in I Corps.

 After a month of in country processing at Bien Hoa, on June 30, 1968 the platoon began moving up country to establish its permanent base camp at LZ Sally, located about 30 miles NW of the Imperial Capital of Hue.
 Sally was described as follows: "Strategically located near the junction of the Song Bo River and Highway I, LZ Sally has a small airfield.
 The base camp had been previously used by the French, the U.S. Marines, the 1st Air Cavalry and is now the home of the "Ready To Go" 2nd Brigade Task Force of the 101st Airborne Division".
 Shortly after their arrival at LZ Sally the 47th adopted their unit motto, "Paw Power!".